xsmh/duoqin-doov-hacking/README.md

 3. Run `fastboot --disable-verity --disable-verification flash vbmeta vbmeta_a.bin`.

 ## For F21 Pro and similar models where “press volume up” doesn’t work

+>[!NOTE]
+> Only use this method if you have the F21 or you have already tried the previous method and it did not work on your device.

 1. Turn off the phone.
 2. Run `mtk da seccfg unlock`.
 Connect the cable and wait for the command to finish.
 3. [Enter fastboot](#enter-fastboot).